wbrisett/linguatrain_language_packs/readme.md

 ## ⚠️ Important Note

-The author is not a native speaker of the sample languages included here.
+I am not a native speaker of the sample languages included here.
 AI tools were used to help generate and refine these packs.

 As a result: